Analytic theories around the simplest screw

 holds for some $g \in \mathcal{G}_a$ satisfying $g(0) = 0$.
 (Such $g$ can be chosen so that $c=0$ in \eqref{eq_401} below.)
 Then it is uniquely determined by the screw arc $x$, and it determines this screw arc up to unitary equivalence.
 The proof of this fact is sketched in \cite[\S12.1]{KrLa14}.
-Based on this relation, we define screw functions as follows as in \cite{KrLa14}.
+Motivated by this correspondence, we adopt the following definition of screw functions from \cite{KrLa14}.

 \begin{definition} Let $0<a \leq \infty$.
 We call a member of $\mathcal{G}_a$ a \textbf{\textit{screw function}} on $(-2a,2a)$.
 Further, we call $x(\cdot): (-a,a) \to \mathcal{H}$ a screw line of a screw function $g \in \mathcal{G}_a$ if